opf/openproject/docs/installation-and-operations/changing-to-bim-edition/README.md

 #### OpenProject BIM Edition with Docker Compose

-If you would like to use BIM Edition inside your docker-compose OpenProject installation, in your `docker-compose.yml` file in `x-op-app` > `environment` add the line
+in order to use BIM Edition inside a docker-compose OpenProject installation, in the `docker-compose.override.yml` file in `x-op-app` > `environment` add one line

 ```yml
     OPENPROJECT_EDITION: "bim"
 ```

-This could look like this after you edited the file:
+This could look like this after editing file:

 ```yml
 x-op-app: &app